Manabesu/Sample-PNGs-for-Extension/README.md

 *I'm not the creator of the image.
 I just make it its respective pixel resolutions.
-All credit to Vedal(or his artist)*
+All credit to Vedal(or his artist).*